-Volkswagen Financial Services N.V. is a 100% subsidiary of Volkswagen Finance Overseas BV, who in turn is a 100% subsidiary of Financial Services AG (FSAG).
+Volkswagen Financial Services N.V. is a 100% subsidiary of Volkswagen Finance Overseas B.V., who in turn is a 100% subsidiary of Financial Services AG (FSAG).
 The ultimate parent company is Volkswagen AG (VWAG).
-The main purpose of the Company is the financing of and participation in VWAG Group companies.
-The Company has access to several funding sources such as bonds and commercial paper, as well as inter-company loans.
+The main purpose of the Company is the financing of and participation in VWAG group companies.
+The Company has access to several funding sources such as bonds and commercial paper, as well as intercompany loans.
 All external issuances of financial instruments are guaranteed by FSAG in case the Company does not meet its obligations towards the holders of these instruments.
 The Company has lent more than 95% of the proceeds of these borrowings to VWAG group companies and its affiliates.

-We start by determining materiality and identifying and assessing the risks of material misstatement of the financial statements, whether due to fraud or error in order to design audit procedures responsive to those risks and to obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
+We determined materiality and identified and assessed the risks of material misstatement of the financial statements, whether due to fraud or error in order to design audit procedures responsive to those risks and to obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.